-'Die, die, die' - Ex-head of fan club of voice actress harassed her with 200,000 emails | The Tokyo Reporter
+Tokyo: Ex-head of fan club of voice actress harassed her with 200,000 emails | The Tokyo Reporter

 Since 2014, the suspect is believed to have sent more than 200,000 similar emails to the agency and related persons.

-“Since such awful things were written, I was scared and left wondering,” Yokoyama was quoted during an interview with Fuji News Network (Jan.
+“Since such awful things were written, I was scared and left wondering why,” Taketatsu was quoted during an interview with Fuji News Network (Jan.
 11) in which she broke down in tears.

+The voice actress also referred to the stabbing of pop idol Mayu Tomita by a frenzied stalker in 2016.
+“I do not know when something like that will happen to me,” she said.
+“As of now, I am unharmed, but I did not know what to do.”

 She wrote on Twitter and her blog that she is fine while thanking her fans for their support.

 The emails were sent to the agency and related parties from thousands of addresses, police said.
 Investigators are now attempting to determine how the suspect was able to send such a large quantity of emails.